sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Inference/AICoverGen NO UI.md

 ###### ‎
 #### 9. <u>Download the output.</u>
 a.
 Click the folder symbol ( :icon-file-directory: ) on the right.
-Open the `content` folder, then `FIX`, `song_output`, & you'll see a folder with a bunch of numbers, containing the results and some stems.
+Open the `content` folder, then `FIX`, `song_output`, & the folder with a bunch of numbers.

-    The inferred vocals will be named with the **algorithm** that you chose (Crepe or RMVPE), followed by "**mixed**" at the end.

 b.
-Right-click the audio, press `Download` & that's all.
+Right-click the first file & press `Download`.
+The rest of the audios are the stems, that you can download too if you wish.

     <img src="../aicovergen-img/10.png" alt="image" width="550" height="auto">‎

-    !!!
-    If you want the output without `REMIX_MIX_RATE`'s influence, use the one without "mixed" at the end.
-    !!!
 ###### ‎
 - #### If the voice glitches out, click <u>[here</u>](https://aihubdocs.github.io/en/rvc-resources/artifacting/).
 ***